 Description

-Salva Cremasco PDO is a soft table cheese made exclusively with raw whole cow’s milk from Frisona Italiana and Bruna Alpina cattle breeds reared in the production area.
+Salva Cremasco PDO is a soft raw cheese made exclusively with raw whole cow’s milk from Frisona Italiana and Bruna Alpina cattle breeds reared in the production area.

 Production Area